-Extreme conditional quantiles are popular tools used in practice to assess the risks relative to extreme events of a certain phenomenon that take place when other concomitant dynamics reach certain levels.
-Under the tail proportional model, the posterior distribution of such quantiles is promptly available as it is induced by the posterior distributions of the GP distribution's parameters and the scedasis function.
-To complete the picture we also develop the asymptotic behaviour of this posterior distribution.
-Accurate predictions of the risk of severer extreme events than those occurred in the past, is far from being trivial.
-Whenever this is possible the resulting benefit is huge, due to the strong impact on real life that such events have.
-The last problem that we deal with in this article, but the most prominent statistical one in our opinion, is making probabilistic forecasting in an extreme regression type of framework.
-We define the posterior predictive distribution of a future unobservable excess variable, independent from the past exceedances, given it is larger than an extreme conditional quantile jointly to the concomitant covariates reaching a certain level.
-For such a predictive distribution we provide minimal conditions to establish its Wasserstein consistency, quantifying its contraction speed.
+Extreme conditional quantiles are essential tools for assessing the risks associated with extreme events in a phenomenon, particularly when other concomitant dynamics reach certain levels.
+Under the proportional tail model, the posterior distribution of these quantiles is readily available, as it is induced by the posterior distributions of the GP distribution’s parameters and the scedasis function.
+To further refine our analysis, we also develop the asymptotic behavior of the posterior distribution.
+The final, but perhaps most significant, statistical problem addressed in this article is the forecasting within an extreme regression framework.
+In this context, we define the posterior predictive distribution as an estimator of the conditional distribution of an out-of-sample random variable, given that it exceeds an extreme conditional quantile and the concomitant covariates reach certain levels.
+For this predictive distribution, we establish minimal conditions to prove its Wasserstein consistency and quantify its contraction rate.